 Event attributes

-Your events can host attributes with the data of your choice.
-These attributes are prefixed by their type.
-For example, an attributes containing a string value must have a name that starts with string_
+Events can have optional attributes.
+Attribute names are prefixed by their type.
+For example, an attribute containing a string value must have a name that starts with string_.
+See Format of property names for more detail.

 window.WonderPush = window.WonderPush || [];